Arab migrations to the Maghreb: Arabic dialects

 Maghrebi Arabic, spoken by the vast majority of Maghrebis, traces its roots back to the Bedouin Arabic varieties that were introduced to the Maghreb in the 11th century by Banu Hilal and Banu Sulaym, who effectively Arabized substantial parts of the region.

 The Arab migrations led to the emergence of Bedouin dialects in the Maghreb, commonly known as Hilalian dialects.
 These dialects are spoken in various regions, including the Atlantic plains in Morocco, the High Plains and Sahara regions in Algeria, the Sahel in Tunisia, and the regions of Tripolitania and Cyrenaica in Libya.
 The Bedouin dialects can be classified into four primary varieties: Sulaymi dialects (Libya and southern Tunisia), Eastern Hilalian dialects (central Tunisia and eastern Algeria), Central Hilalian dialects (south and central Algeria), Ma'qili dialects (western Algeria and Morocco) and Hassaniya dialects (Mauritania, Western Sahara and southern Morocco; also classified as Maqil).
 In Morocco, Bedouin Arabic dialects are spoken in plains and in recently founded cities such as Casablanca.
 Thus, the city Arabic dialect shares with the Bedouin dialects gal 'to say' (qala); they also represent the bulk of modern urban dialects, such as those of Oran and Algiers.

 Demographics

+The majority of present-day Arabic speakers in the Maghreb are predominantly of Berber origin, having become linguistically and culturally Arabized over time.
+A relatively small number of Arab settlers contributed to the Arabization of a predominantly indigenous Berber population.
+Genetic studies confirms that Arabization is more a matter of acculturation of the local Berber population than a process of new settlement.
+From this perspective, the majority of present-day Arabic speakers are primarily of Berber descent but identify as Arab because they are Arab linguistically and culturally.

 Today, the Arabs make up the majority of the population of the countries of the Maghreb, accounting for 70% to 80% of Algeria, 92% to 97% of Libya, 67% to 70% of Morocco and 98% of Tunisia.